symfony/symfony-docs/reference/configuration/framework.rst

 smime_encrypter
 ...............

-Configures a global S/MIME encrypter that automatically encrypts all outgoing messages.
+Configures a global S/MIME encrypter that encrypts the outgoing messages which carry the ``X-SMime-Encrypt`` header.

 repository
 """"""""""